zmus/git-it/guide.md

 git add <file>
   = add file to the snapshot for the next commit

-git commit -m "<commit message>"
+git commit [ -m "<commit message>" ]
   = commit (aka save) changes to repo's history

 snapshot
   = state of project at a given point in time

-to stage
+staging
-  = to create a snapshot
+  = creating a snapshot

 commit
+  =

+To keep a project small and efficient, you should only track source files and omit anything that can be generated from those files.